sruthikkoneti/WeatherForecast/README.md

 # WeatherForecast
 A weather forecast web application built using Express.js, Bootstrap in which a user can search for the weather condition of a city by just simply typing the city name

+Used the Open Weather API for creating the whole application